-Students may also exempt one physical education activity class based upon fulfilling one of the conditions listed below: - verification of participation in a schoolsponsored competitive sport for four years with a letter from the coach of the team.
-Evidence for exemption must be presented no later than the end of the freshman year. - verification of participation in an intercollegiate sport, Dance Ensemble, or Tarpon Sharks for one year with a letter from the coach/director in the area. - verification of participation and completion with a passing grade of the Army ROTC Physical Training Program conducted at Wofford College.
+Students may also exempt one physical education activity class based upon fulfilling one of the conditions listed below: - verification of participation in a high school- sponsored competitive sport for four years with a letter from the coach of the team.
+Evidence for exemption must be presented no later than the end of the freshman year at Converse. - verification of participation in an intercollegiate sport, Spirit Squad, or the Dance Ensemble for one year with a letter from the Director of Compliance, or Dance Ensemble Director.
+Verification will be made with a letter from Director of Compliance or Dance Ensemble Director after the first year of participation at Converse. - verification of participation and completion with a passing grade of the Army ROTC Physical Training Program conducted at Wofford College.